-We catch up with Dearbhla our incredible Barre Teacher ahead of her first Cardio Barre Workshop on November 19th
+We catch up with Dearbhla our incredible Barre Teacher ahead of the Christmas Barre Workshop on December 10th

 Barre Fitness – What’s it all about?

 Barre class involves movements inspired by ballet technique.
 Unsurprisingly, Barre was first developed by a dancer, Lotte Berk.
 After injuring her back, Berk came up with the idea to combine her dance training with her rehabilitative therapy and thus Barre was born.
 I, myself, have spent most of my life in dance studios.
 I performed as a lead soloist with the Monica Loughman Ballet company, with whom I performed the lead role in the company’s production of the Nutcracker and was fortunate enough to travel to St Petersburg, Russia, to receive training from top ballet mentors.
 I have taken my knowledge and love of ballet fitness, training and discipline and made it accessible to the public, explaining the technique and benefits of each exercise.
 You do not need any dance experience to feel the benefits of Platinum Barre Workout or Cardio Barre.

 What’s the difference?
 In Barre class, we will move through isolated movements targeting specific muscle groups, we work on balance, posture, flexibility and strength.
 In Cardio Barre class, our main focus is on getting our hearts pumping and working up a sweat.

 The majority of the exercises in Barre Class are tiny one-inch increments known ‘isometric movements’.
 When we increase the number of repetitions but decrease the weight and reduce the range of motion, we fatigue the muscles in a different way.
 This form of training targets our slow-twitch muscles to improve muscular endurance without adding bulk, working towards that lean, sculpted dancer’s body that clients always ask me about.
 We always joke in class that the tiniest weights can feel like the heaviest dumbbells after we complete our reps!